harplife/zettelkasten/study_LearnCpp_GettingStarted.md

 ## Literals
 - Literals are values that are inserted directly into the code (functions and such).
 	- For example, `std::cout << "Hello World!";`
+- Literals are sometimes called **literal constants** because their meaning cannot be redefined.
+-